General Admissions Information

 Due to the length of time required to obtain U.S. visas, applications for admission must be received 4 months prior to the semester applicants wish to enroll.
 Contact the Office of Admissions for detailed application information and instructions.

-Persons who are seeking teacher certification, or who do not wish to pursue a degree program, may enroll in non-degree status at Norfolk State University.
+Complete the undergraduate application and submit with the $25 non-refundable application fee.
 Students on academic or disciplinary suspension are ineligible to apply as a non-degree-seeking student.
 Applicants should be prepared to present official credentials upon request.
 Financial aid is not available for non-degree students except for those seeking teacher certification.
-Non-degree status does not guarantee future admission.

 Admission to the Nursing Program